meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [ ] `type`: The type of runners to show, one of: instance_type, group_type, project_type
     - [ ] `status`: The status of runners to show, one of: active, paused, online, offline
     - [ ] `tag_list`: List of the runner’s tags
+    - [ ] `search`: The full token or partial description text to match
 - [ ] [List project’s runners](https://docs.gitlab.com/ee/api/runners.html#list-projects-runners) `GET /projects/:id/runners`
     - [ ] `id`: The ID or URL-encoded path of the project owned by the authenticated user
     - [ ] `scope`: Deprecated: Use type or status instead.
 The scope of specific runners to show, one of: active, paused, online, offline; showing all runners if none provided